 Inspiring Minds focuses much of its efforts on our youngest students because reading proficiently by the end of third grade is a crucial indicator of a child’s development.
 Students who read by third grade are more likely to perform well in other subjects, and those who do not read at grade level in third grade are four times more likely to drop out of high school.

 Governor Raimondo has set a goal to double the third-grade reading proficiency by 2020.
 Rhode Island’s economy demands that more children be on track to be proficient readers.
-The current pool of qualified high school graduates is neither large enough nor skilled enough to supply our nation’s workforce, higher education, leadership and national security needs.
+The current pool of qualified high school graduates is neither large enough nor skilled enough to supply our nation’s workforce, higher education, leadership, and national security needs.
 Every student who does not complete high school costs an estimated $260,000 in lost earnings, taxes and productivity.

 How do we help?
 Developmental Relationships are the key.
 In each of our programs, our volunteers build a natural mentoring relationship.
 Inspiring Minds trains its volunteers in the Search Institute’s Developmental Relationships Framework.
 By expressing care, challenging growth, providing support, sharing power, and expanding possibilities, our volunteer tutor/mentors empower our students to succeed.
+We train more than 600 individuals each year to empower children to succeed!

 In-school tutoring and mentoring is the largest and longest running program at Inspiring Minds.
 In-school tutor/mentors work as in-class supports for students who have been identified as at-risk or in need of intervention by school faculty.

-We train approximately 500 tutors-mentors each year.
 Many of our volunteers return year after year because of the strong relationships they build with the students and teachers in our public schools.

 Power Lunch is a mentoring program that matches groups of volunteers from the public and private sector one-to-one with elementary school children, to encourage students to develop a love of school through shared experiences with caring individuals.